lucasgcb/nextlevelweek/README.md

 ### Task

 Develop _Ecoleta_, a full-stack application for assisting in trash disposal and recycling.
 This single page application should assist in making recycling easier by letting users alert garbage collection companies of their well separated junk.
-It should include a user registration service and google maps integration.
+It should include a point registration service, and a user mobile app for finding said points.
+It must all be integrated and use a maps API.

 ### Design document